vuestorefront/shopware-pwa/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is

 **How to reproduce**
 Steps to reproduce the behavior: